 ANN REDEVELOPMENT PLAN

-In 1954, the 33 acre area between the William Mead homes, the River Station area and the Cornfield was approved for redevelopment.
+In 1954, the 33-acre area between the William Mead homes, the River Station area, and the Cornfield was approved for redevelopment.
 A report claimed that “66% of the 102 residential structures are substandard, many of which are unfit for human occupancy” and that “Crime, juvenile delinquency, and disease rates are considerably above the city-wide average.”
-Leonard Nadel, photographer for the Los Angeles Housing Authority from approximately 1949 to 1952, photographed the area and, in my opinion, suggest that the area was an attractive, vibrant, working class neighborhood and hardly the slum that it was described as.
-Nonetheless, all of the neighborhoods residents living outside of the projects were removed.
+Leonard Nadel, photographer for the Los Angeles Housing Authority from approximately 1949 to 1952, photographed the area and, in my opinion, suggests that the area was an attractive, vibrant, working-class neighborhood and hardly the slum that it was described as.
+Nonetheless, all of the neighborhood’s residents living outside of the projects were removed.
 In the place of their homes were constructed many of the warehouses that dominate the area.

 There are only a handful of places to eat in Dogtown; the oldest is Nick’s Café.
 Nick’s has been open since 1948 and their claim to fame is their ham & eggs.
 Being a vegetarian I have never checked it out but omnivorous food critics Jonathan Gold and Tien Nguyen have praised it in the LA Weekly.
 (UPDATE: I’ve eaten there and it was great!)